kirillgerasimov/facial-heart-rate-monitor/readme.md

 * the face is well lit.

 It can measure heart rate in less stable conditions with lesser confidence.

-_You can watch video comparison with hardware Polar strap.
-Take a look at `actual-app-demo.mp4`_

 ##### Features